 RTW Health Services Oakland

-RTW Health Services is now offering COVID-19 Testing in Oakland at the New Parish.
-No Out-of-Pocket cost!
+RTW Health Services is now offering COVID-19 PCR Testing in Oakland at the New Parish.
+All insurance plans accepted!

 COVID-19 TESTING -OAKLAND

-- At this time due to high demand we cannot accept walk-ins.
-By making a free appointment you can be confident we are open and have availability.
+- ****NOTE: We accept walk-ins however wait times will vary and walk-ins are not guaranteed By making a free appointment you can be confident we are open and have availability.

 - Evaluation by RTW Health Services trained medical providers